 Do Comprehensive Claims Raise Your Rates?

 You know that collision claims raise your auto insurance rates, but what about comprehensive?
+Do comprehensive claims count against you?

 Comprehensive claims protect your vehicle in the event of damage in a non-collision incident.
 For example, you hit an animal on your way to work, or your car is stolen.
 Other times you might file a comprehensive claim include when weather causes vehicle damage.
 While it is not directly related to collisions, insurance companies see claims as claims – and nothing more.